By Molly Patrick

 - Slice the veggies into thin rounds and place them into a large bowl.

-- When all the veggies are sliced, preheat your oven to 350° F (175°C) and very lightly oil an 8×8 baking dish.
+- When all the veggies are sliced, preheat your oven to 350° F (175°C) and line an 8x8 baking dish with parchment paper.

 - Layer the root veggies in the dish until the veggies come up to the top of the dish.
 You can layer them however you want (ie. a layer of just turnip and then a layer of just celery root, or just layer them randomly).
 Set aside for now while you make the sauce.